 Dr. Guarnieri separates the skin from the abdominal muscles, which he then pulls together and stitched in place.
 This results in a firmer abdomen and a narrower waist.
 As the skin flap gets stretched down over the newly tightened muscles, excess skin is removed, and the navel is reattached where it looks natural.
 Once the incisions are closed, sterile surgical dressings are applied over the sutured areas.

 “Thank You for Taking Such Great Care of Me – Dr. Guarnieri, Thank you and your staff for taking such great care of me yesterday.”

 Tummy Tuck Recovery

 After the tummy tuck surgery, it may be necessary to use a temporary tube drain excess fluid from the surgical site.
 Therefore, an overnight hospital stay may be necessary.
 Recovery time ranges from 2 weeks to 2 months.
 A scar will be present across the lower abdomen from hip to hip.
 Although you will have scarring, it will not be visible since it’s below the bikini area.
-Finally, patients should maintain a healthy diet and perform regular exercise for long-lasting results.
+Finally, patients should maintain a healthy diet and perform a regular exercise regimen for long-lasting results.